rstaib/jquery-steps/README.md

 jquery-steps
 ============

-A powerful jQuery wizard plugin that support accessibility and HTML5.
+A powerful jQuery wizard plugin that supports accessibility and HTML5.